 Surface-based and space-based radiometers are highly complementary.
 Space-based measurements provide coarse temporal and spatial resolution in the upper troposphere, and surface-based measurements provide high temporal and spatial resolution in the boundary layer and lower troposphere.
 Retrieved profiles from surface-based radiometers can be assimilated into numerical weather models to improve short term (1-12 h) forecasting by providing upper-air data in the interval between radiosonde soundings.
 Alternatively, raw brightness temperature from terrestrial radiometers can be assimilated directly into numerical weather models.
-This approach improves results by avoiding errors inherent in the profile retrieval process and also allows for flow-dependent considerations in the assimilation.
+This approach improves results by avoiding errors inherent in the profile retrieval process- and also allows for flow-dependent considerations in the assimilation.
 A similar method, which assimilates raw satellite radiometer radiances directly into weather models, demonstrated improved results years ago and is now widely used.

 The main advantages of surface-based radiometers are their ability to produce continuous measurements in time, and their ability to measure cloud liquid.
 Continuous upper-air temperature, humidity and cloud liquid measurements can be used to improve nowcasting and short-term precipitation forecasting.
 Changes in brightness temperature can also help to nowcast the on-set of convective events (Chakraborty et al., 2016).
-These continuous measurements can be also used to detect the development or time of arrival of well-defined temperature changes (for studies of gas emissions, air pollution, urban heat islands, severe weather forecasting and warnings (Kadygrov et al., 2003).
+These continuous measurements can be also used to detect the development or time of arrival of well-defined temperature changes (for studies of gas emissions, air pollution, urban heat islands, severe weather forecasting and warnings) (Kadygrov et al., 2003).
 Real-time radiometer data can also be used for alerting low level windshear events for aviation use (Chan and Lee, 2013).

 Profiling radiometer reliability and accuracy have been widely demonstrated during long-term arctic, mid-latitude and tropical operations (Güldner and Spänkuch, 2001; Liljegren et al., 2005).
-One result based on 13 months of operations (Gaffard and Hewison, 2003) shows that the root mean

-CHAPTER 5.
-SPECIAL PROFILING TECHNIQUES FOR THE BOUNDARY LAYER AND THE TROPOSPHERE square value of the difference between the temperature observed by the radiosonde and that retrieved by the microwave radiometer ranges from 0.5 K (near the surface) to 1.8 K (at a height of 5 km).
-A second result (Güldner and Spänkuch, 2001), is based on 18 months of operations and compared radiometer retrievals with four radiosonde soundings daily.
+TheOne result of thebased on 13-month operation of the Radiometrics MP3000months of operations (Gaffard and Hewison, 2003) shows that the root mean square value of the difference between the temperature observed by the radiosonde and that retrieved by the microwave radiometer ranges from 0.5 K (near the surface) to 1.8 K (at a height of 5 km).
+A second result (Güldner and Spänkuch (,2001), who operated the Radiometrics TP/WVP-3000 for is based on 18 months of operations and compared radiometer retrievals with four radiosonde soundings daily, also.
 This shows a similar root mean square value from 0.6 K (near the surface) to 1.6 K (at a height of 7 km in summer and 4 km in winter).
 The root mean square value of water vapour profile is not more than 1 g m-3 in all altitudes (Gaffard and Hewison, 2003; Güldner and Spänkuch, 2001).

-Terrestrial profiling radiometers demonstrate significant economic and practical benefits when lower tropospheric temperature, humidity and cloud liquid measurements with high temporal resolution are required, and where moderate vertical resolution is acceptable.
-Commercial profiling radiometer prices have dropped significantly over the past several years.
+Terrestrial profiling radiometers demonstrate significant economic and practical advantage wheneverbenefits when lower tropospheric temperature, humidity and cloud liquid measurements with high temporal resolution are required, and where moderate vertical resolution is acceptable.
+Commercial profiling radiometer prices have dropped significantly over the past several years, and are now less than the typical annual cost of labour and materials for twice daily radiosonde soundings.